saylaan/IoT_Module_2022/README.md

-# ms-scanner
+# module iot esp32

-Service for scanning all devices
+Service for connecting all device